 Weather conditions can also contribute to truck accidents.
 A fully loaded truck can weigh 80,000 pounds, and require the length of nearly two football fields to come to a complete stop in good conditions.
 When driving on snow or ice, a truck may not be able to stop or perform emergency maneuvers to avoid an accident.
 Injuries from large truck accidents have increased over the last 10 years and on average, nearly three-quarters of injuries are to the occupants of other vehicles.
 Although the transportation of hazardous materials is heavily regulated, accidents still happen, and HAZMAT truck accidents are extremely dangerous.

 If you have been injured in a HAZMAT truck accident, do not delay in seeking compensation for your injuries.
 The South Jersey truck accident lawyers at Williams Cedar can help you recover damages for your medical expenses, lost wages, pain and suffering, and more.
 Call 856-874-7500 today or contact us online for an initial consultation.
-From our offices in Cherry Hill, New Jersey and Philadelphia, we represent clients throughout Pennsylvania, New Jersey, and nationwide.
+From our offices in Haddonfield, New Jersey and Philadelphia, we represent clients throughout Pennsylvania, New Jersey, and nationwide.